Brunozhon/SwiftReference/README.md

 }
 ```

-You can initlize a enum with cases with associated values like this:
+You can initalize a enum with cases with associated values like this:

 ```swift
 var myProjectile = Projectile.sword(damage: Int, enchantments: [.doubleTheDamage, .weakness(100)])